Your Skin is Suddenly Sensitive

 sensitive skin is not a skin type

 Any skin type can experience sensitivity, from oily and acne-prone, to dry and mature.
 Countless internal and external factors can trigger sensitivity, causing a host of unpleasant symptoms such as redness, prickling and stinging.

 Sensitive skin can disturb our beauty sleep, prevent us from taking part in certain activities, and limit our choice of skincare and cosmetics.
 Basically, it can be a massive drag!
 To help you get your skin back in the safety zone, you need to know more about possible sensitivity triggers.
 Here are five of the most common, plus some tips for tackling them head on.

 Seasonal pollen levels vary, with many people experiencing vast changes in sensitivity from January through to December.
 Skin also struggles to adapt to quickly changing temperatures and humidity levels.

 LRP Tip: Listen to your body.
 Try to stay inside as much as possible on high pollen-count days and wear protective clothing.
 Stay hydrated throughout winter by investing in a humidifier and a good quality moisturiser.
-Sun protection is also key, and should be an all-year-round effort!
+Sun protection products like our Anthelios sunscreen range are also key to use and should be an all-year-round effort!

 The time of day

 Skin has a biologically programmed 24-hour or circadian rhythm.
 At night, lower levels of the anti-inflammatory hormone cortisol combined with a surge of pro-itch mediator histamine can accentuate skin’s sensitivity, leading to a restless night’s sleep and a tight, itchy and unpleasant sensation upon waking.